vdelachaux/bag4D/README.md

 All type of arrays are managed except 2-dimensional arrays.

 The fourth optional parameter is a boolean.
-If the parameter "internal format" is **false**, the array is stored so that you can get or set more quickly an element.
-If this parameter is **true**  (default value), the array is compacted before to be stored.
+If the parameter "internal format" is **False**, the array is stored so that you can get or set more quickly an element.
+If this parameter is **True**  (default value), the array is compacted before to be stored.
 This mode is faster for storage and loading large arrays but will be less rapid to get or set an element.
 Choose the best mode according to your needs.

 The type of the array, the count of elements and the current element are stored as properties and can be retrieved without loading the array.